Brendan Boyle: 2018

-2020

-In 2020, Boyle won a fourth term, defeating Republican nominee David Torres.

-2022

 Tenure

-As a member of Congress, Boyle has prioritized legislative measures to address national income inequality, while expanding access to healthcare and education.
-He has supported legislation to raise the federal hourly minimum wage to $12 and measures to revise the way Social Security benefits are calculated to keep them from being reduced over time.

-Boyle has been outspoken about the need to protect American jobs.
+As of 2022, Boyle has voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight.

 After Mondelez International announced that it would close a Philadelphia factory, Boyle announced his support for the Oreo Boycott by appearing with a poster featuring an Oreo cookie red circle and line through it, accompanied by the message, "Say no to Oreo".
-After highlighting the American layoffs, he noted that Mondelez's CEO had received a pay increase.
+He noted that Mondelez's CEO had received a pay increase.

-Along with Representative Marc Veasey, Boyle is co-founder and chair of the Blue Collar Caucus, which aims to promote discussion and develop legislation to help "addressing wage stagnation, job insecurity, trade, offshoring, and dwindling career opportunities for those in the manufacturing and building trades".
+Along with Representative Marc Veasey (D-Texas), Boyle is co-founder and chair of the Blue Collar Caucus, which aims to promote discussion and develop legislation to help "addressing wage stagnation, job insecurity, trade, offshoring, and dwindling career opportunities for those in the manufacturing and building trades".

 Boyle filed the Standardizing Testing and Accountability Before Large Elections Giving Electors Necessary Information for Unobstructed Selection Act (Stable Genius Act) in 2018.
 The measure would compel "nominees of each political party to file a report with the Federal Election Commission certifying that he or she underwent a medical exam by the Secretary of the Navy" containing the exam's results.

-Boyle is also the sponsor of H.R.
-6094: To prohibit lifting of United States sanctions imposed with respect to North Korea.

-Boyle joined other members of Congress to urge House leaders to get federal money to Philadelphia's ailing schools.
+Boyle and other members of Congress' Philadelphia delegation sought federal funding to remove asbestos, mold, lead paint, and other environmental toxins from schools.

 Boyle was one of the first members of Congress to endorse Joe Biden for president in 2020, doing so the day Biden declared his candidacy.

 Boyle was selected as one of 17 speakers to jointly deliver the keynote address at the 2020 Democratic National Convention.

-In 2021, Boyle introduced in the Congress a draft of a non-binding resolution H.Res.
-741 with an official title: "Expressing support for the designation of the month of September 2022 as "Macedonian American Heritage Month" and celebrating the Macedonian language, history, and culture of Macedonian Americans and their incredible contributions to the United States."
-The resolution claims ahistorically that the first "Macedonian immigrants" reached the territory of today's United States in 1492.
-That caused a critical reaction from the Macedonian Patriotic Organization, which has a report to Congress on who Macedonian Bulgarians are, insisting the first Macedonian Slavic immigrants moved to the U.S. in the late 19th and early 20th centuries, while identifying themselves as Bulgarians, at least until the middle of the 20th century.
-The draft failed.
+On immigration, Boyle was one of 36 Democrats to vote in favor of the POLICE Act of 2023, which would make assaulting a first responder a deportable offense.
+He also voted in favor of making Social Security fraud or identification fraud grounds for inadmissibility and deportation.
+He joined the majority of House Democrats in opposing the Laken Riley Act, a bill to require immigration authorities to detain migrants suspected of burglary and theft.

+Boyle was one of 74 Democrats who voted to classify fentanyl-related substances as a Schedule I controlled substance.

+Boyle voted to provide support to Israel during the Gaza war.

+Boyle voted in favor of three military aid package supplementals for Ukraine, Israel, and Taiwan respectively in April 2024, along with most Democrats.
+He stated that "This critical funding will protect our national security by supporting our democratic allies around the world.
+It will ensure that Ukraine has the support it needs to fight back against Vladimir Putin, and that Israel can continue to defend itself against Hamas while delivering vital humanitarian assistance to civilians in Gaza."